obsidiansystems/hw-app-pokt/README.md

 console.log(await kadena.getVersion());
 ```

-produces something like
+for version 0.1.0, it produces something like

 ```
 {
-  "version": "0.1.0",
+  0
+  1
+  0
 }
 ```